mslinn/go-ethereum-walkthrough/Types/p2p.md

 A [`LightEthereum`](https://github.com/ethereum/go-ethereum/blob/master/les/backend.go#L49-L81) is a secondary node on the Ethereum blockchain.
-These nodes differ from full `Node`s by not requiring as many resources, because they are not fully capable.
+These nodes differ from full `Node`s by not requiring as many resources, because they are not fully capable. `TODO` be more specific about the difference.

 ```go
 type LightEthereum struct {